How to Help Manage the Finances of Aging Parents

 For that reason, it may make more sense to have your parents set up read-only bank account access.
 Some banks or credit unions may offer this service.
 That said, there is an easier option that helps you take a look at your parents’ full financial picture.

 Many financial aggregators could be used for this purpose.

-Companies like Personal Capital and Mint allow you to track your own finances all in one place.
+Companies like Empower and Mint allow you to track your own finances all in one place.
 If your parents set up an account, you could track their finances in one place, too.